 Please refer to the enclosed nondiscrimination policy for further information on how to submit an informal or formal complaint.
-Staff needing information regarding translation services or transitional bilingual education programs can contact Chad Golden at cgolden@everettsd.org or 425-385-4030.
+Staff needing information regarding translation services or transitional bilingual education programs can contact Chris Fulford at cfulford@everettsd.org or 425-385-4030.